 If the defendant is willing to settle your case, our lawyers negotiate on your behalf.
 If the defendant refuses to settle, we will not hesitate to file a lawsuit and represent you in court.

-Who Is the Best Medical Malpractice Lawyer in Florida?
+Who Are the Best Florida Medical Malpractice Lawyers?

 Anyone who takes legal action against a doctor or other healthcare provider naturally wants to find the best attorney.
 However, the term “best” is difficult to qualify.